The crucial role of adhesion in the transmigration of active droplets through interstitial orifices: Author contributions

 \section{Author contributions}

 A. T. conceived the project.
 A. T. and S. S. designed the research with the support of M. D., M. L. and A. M..
-A.T. run simulations and processed data, and analyzed the results with M. D., M. L., A. M. and S.S.
-The paper is written by A. T. with contributions from M. D., M. L., A. M. and S.S.
+A.T. run simulations and processed data.
+A.T. analyzed the results with M. D., M. L., A. M., D. M. and S.S.
+The paper is written by A. T. with contributions from M. D., M. L., A. M., D. M. and S.S.